danielvie/fmu_example/README.md

 - **`task main`**
   Builds the FMU (as above) and runs it using the provided Python example.
-  - Prerequisites: Python 3.10+, uv, and the FMU built via `task build`.
+  - Prerequisites: Zig 0.14.0, Python 3.10+, uv, and the FMU built via `task build`.
   - Behavior: Executes the Python script to simulate or test the FMU.

+- **`task docker`**
+  Builds the FMU (as above) and runs it using the provided Python example.
+  - Prerequisites: Zig 0.14.0, Docker, and the FMU built via `task build`.
+  - Behavior: Executes the Python script to simulate or test the FMU.

+- **`task clean`**
+  Clean artifacts and cache from the build.

 ## 🚀 Getting Started